Skip to main content

 fn should_capture() -> bool {

-// Custom logic: button press, external signal, etc.
+// Your logic: button press, GPIO pin, external signal, etc.

 check_trigger_signal()